Tartarus144/nvidia-2022/README.md

-Step 1: Have the Jetson Inference library installed on your device.
+.Step 1: Have the Jetson Inference library installed on your device using [this link](https://github.com/dusty-nv/jetson-inference)

 Step 2: Move the model inside the directory: jetson-inference/python/training/classification/models